michrony/misc/README.md

 Very simple json-based touch utility

-jtouch path - if ./jtouch.json is present, use date ime from there.
+jtouch path - if ./jtouch.json is present, use date time from there.
 Otherwise, use current date time

 Example of jtouch.json: {"hm" : [ 13, 15 ], "ymd" : [ 13, 8, 30 ]}